-Solutions for this problem were historically physical - check in at the counter and sit in a waiting area, take a ticket, velvet cords draped around a space to corral queuers, and so on.
+Solutions for this problem were historically physical check-in at the counter and sit in a waiting area, take a ticket, velvet cords draped around a space to corral queuers, and so on.
 Today, a queue management system is the solution for tech-enabled businesses.
 The problems it solves may not be new, but a virtual queue management system is a powerful solution to queuing problems in the digital age for many reasons.
 The advantages of a queuing system extend far beyond managing customer flow.
 Learn how effective queue management benefits your customers, your employees, and your business outcomes.

 Queuing system management and operational efficiency

 Improve employee productivity

-Organized queues enhance the customer experience and minimize any frustration that staff members experience.
+Organized queues enhance the customer experience and minimize any frustration that employees experience.

-A queue management system will have a robust staff dashboard that eliminates the guesswork and chaos that so often come with unmanaged queues.
+A queue management system will have a robust employee dashboard that eliminates the guesswork and chaos that so often come with unmanaged queues.
 The system should provide all of the most important line metrics in a way that employees can see at a glance what the status of the line is.
 This is especially important when there are multiple queues at one time.
 Your employees need to be able to see who is coming next, when they are expecting to be served, and what they need.
 It’s about making every customer interaction as efficient and effective as possible.

 When employees have advanced knowledge of what they need to prepare for a given customer, they will spend less time waiting around for their next set of tasks.
 The customer, in turn, benefits from your employees being ready to serve them with everything needed for the meeting, rather than wasting time on basic discovery.
 Overall, this means fewer peaks and valleys in workloads and more productive employees.